-Do you want to learn about the island Barbados?
-You can find all of the insider information into everything you need to know about this little island paradise.
+Do you want to learn about the island country Barbados?
+You can find all the insider informational travel guides on everything you need about Barbados.

 Barbados – the jewel of the Caribbean